wleofeng/objc-speaking-grandma-001/README.md

 NO, NOT SINCE 1938!            // boolean
 WHAT'S THAT?
 SPEAK UP, DEAR!   // method
 ```
-This is because the `shouting` boolean holds the evaluation of the `isEqualToString:` method from **the point in our code at which is what last set.** Since we changed the `talkToGrandma` and `shoutAtGrandma` strings *after* we set the `shouting` boolean, the result of directly comparing the strings will differ from the result that was captured into the `shouting` boolean above.
+This is because the `shouting` boolean holds the evaluation of the `isEqualToString:` method from **the point in our code at which it was last set.** Since we changed the `talkToGrandma` and `shoutAtGrandma` strings *after* we set the `shouting` boolean, the result of directly comparing the strings will differ from the result that was captured into the `shouting` boolean above.

 Booleans can useful for preserving the result of a comparison from a particular point in your code for later use.
 But, evaluating a boolean variable instead the direct result of a comparison will not give you a "live" result based on the present state of your code.